Me: I’d like you to close your eyes during the title sequence…

 Me: **** it.
 Yes, the Daleks are in the ****ing title.
 There, you’ve ruined the surprise.

-Me: I thought it might be more interesting if you didn’t know the Daleks were in it.
+Me: I thought it’d be more interesting if you didn’t know the Daleks were in it.
 Oh, sod it.
 It’s called Death to the Daleks.
-Are you happy now?
+Happy now?

 The episode begins…

-After an interesting start, which features someone dying of an arrow to the stomach, drowning and acute boredom – all at the same time – we join the Doctor and Sarah as they prepare for a holiday on Florana.
+After an interesting opening scene, which features somebody dying from an arrow to the stomach, drowning and acute boredom – all at the same time – we join the Doctor and Sarah as they prepare for a much-needed holiday to Florana.

 Sue: Is Sarah Jane going to wear that swimsuit for the whole story?
 It’s definitely one for the dads, this.

-Sue: Of course, technically, there really shouldn’t be any light in this scene at all.
-But I suppose they’d spend the entire episode bumping into each other, so I can forgive them.
+Sue: There shouldn’t be any light in this scene at all, but if they did that, they’d spend the entire episode bumping into each other, so I forgive them.

-After manually cranking open the TARDIS doors, Sarah decides to change into something a little more comfortable, but before she does, she makes the Doctor solemnly promise that he won’t leave her.
+After manually cranking open the TARDIS doors, Sarah decides to change into something more comfortable, but not before she makes the Doctor promise that he won’t leave her.

 Sue: He’s evil!
-It’s like Jo and the sandwich all over again!
+It’s Jo’s sandwich all over again!
 Why is he doing this?

 Sue: I never liked Jon Pertwee.

-Sarah exits the TARDIS and this time she is dressed much more conservatively.
+When Sarah eventually leaves the TARDIS, she’s dressed much more conservatively.

 Sue: She’s gone from beautiful beach babe to Miss Jean Brodie.
-I bet all the dads turned off at this point.
+I bet all the dads switched off at this point.

 Sue: **** him!
-Go back inside the TARDIS, crank the door shut, and just leave him to it.
-I can’t get over why he lied to her like that.
-Seriously, why did he do that?
+Go back inside the TARDIS, crank the door shut and leave him to it.
+I can’t get over the fact he lied to her like that.
+Seriously, why did he do that, Neil?

-Sarah searches for the Doctor through a landscape of smoke and fog that looks genuinely dangerous and alien.
-She eventually decides to return to the TARDIS but an Exxilon follows her.
-It gains entry to the ship and it promptly assaults her.
+Sarah has been abandoned in a landscape of smoke and fog that looks genuinely dangerous and alien.
+She eventually decides to return to the TARDIS, but an Exxilon follows her.
+It gains entry to the ship and promptly assaults her.

-Sue: This is very disturbing all of a sudden.
-It’s like a stalk-and-slash film.
-These POV shots are very graphic, too.
-It feels very adult.
+Sue: This is very disturbing, all of a sudden.
+It’s turned into a stalk-and-slash film.
+These POV shots are very graphic.
+It’s very adult.
 Too adult, probably.

 Sue: Are they like the Sand Men in Star Wars?
 This looks very much like Star Wars, actually.
-Those funny little creatures with the glowing eyes should jump out and kidnap him.
+Those funny little creatures with the glowing eyes will probably jump out and kidnap him.

 Sue: It’s turned into 127 Hours now.